 Documentation in drug allergy list by provider and use as allergy alert

 Scenario: The clinic nurse calls the patient from scenario 4.1 a week later with test results from his visit.
 She inquires as to the urticaria and the patient verifies that they have disappeared with discontinuation of the diuretic.
-Following clinic protocols she accesses the patient EHR and proceeds to make a new entry into the allergy list which is employed by the EHR software for issuing clinical prescribing alerts.
+Following clinic protocols she accesses the patient EHR and proceeds to make a new entry into the substance-based allergy list which is employed by the EHR software for issuing clinical prescribing alerts.
 The software steps through a series of questions asking: what was the offending agent, what were symptoms or findings resulting from the reaction, what class of reaction occurred, what was the severity, criticality and verification status.
 The nurse answers the questions and an allergy record appears in the list “Hydrochlorothiazide; Allergy; Moderate severity; Low criticality; Symptoms-Hives”.

 Years later the patient is seeing another physician within the organization for consultation on treatment of resistant hypertension.
 The second physician decides that an ACE inhibitor/thiazide medication is appropriate for the patient.
 When the physician creates an order for “Lisinopril-hydrochlorothiazide 20/25” and commits to the electronic prescription, an alert appears which requires a response by the physician warning him of an allergy history to hydrochlorothiazide which is an ingredient in the drug he is about to order.
 The alert is generated by the EHR software which uses the Allergy list as reference.
 The physician retracts the order and chooses another antihypertensive.